forrestyishichen/cmpe202-jinsho/VALUES.md

 5. The ability to create multiplayer games.

 As getting familiar with the structure and design of the engine, we will be always updating the game with the features applied.

+### 10/07/2017:
+**Yilin Miao:**

+We have a prototype for our Unity 3D Game.
+However, just rolling a ball is boring.
+We are taking a deep look into the Unity framework and will work on a more amazing game.